mcmguaba/tenderloin-veggie-eats/README.md

 ### Sandwiches
 I guess one could concievably want a non-vietnamese sandwich.
 Meh.
-* [Morty's Deli](http://www.yelp.com/biz/mortys-delicatessen-san-francisco) - Many, very good veggie sandwiches, but on a kind of a cutty block.
+* [Morty's Deli](http://www.yelp.com/biz/mortys-delicatessen-san-francisco) - Many, very good veggie sandwiches, but on kind of a cutty block.
 * [Soul Groove](http://www.yelp.com/biz/soul-groove-san-francisco) - The turntable is good, but weird hours make it hard to give this place your money.

 ### Other